henry808/ai-parser/README.md

 aidstudio-parser

 ## Description
 This is a python util for parsing a file from ai studio.
-It returns a file that can be fed back into ai studio to continue where left off.
+It returns a file that can be attached to a new session in ai studio to continue where left off.

-> Instructions should be copied to system instructions.
-Instructions will be at the start of the output file.
+This can be used to continue an AI writing session or RP session.

 ## Prerequisites
 python 3

+## Instructions
+1. Use the "get code" button in the upper right of AI studio to clipboard the code for the session.
+2. Paste it into a notebook file or other text file.
+3. Run this utility on it to produce an output file
+4. Attache the output file to a new ai Studio Session
+5. Cut and past instructions from the beginning of the output into the new AI studio session
+5. Continue the session.

 ## Usage